-Website: http://ucollege.wustl.edu
+Phone: 314-935-6700 Website: http://caps.wustl.edu

-Degree Requirements Bachelor of Science Degrees
+Degree RequirementsBachelor of Science Degrees

-To receive a Bachelor of Science degree from University College, students must be admitted to degree candidacy; complete a minimum of 120 units of college-level work with a cumulative grade-point average of 2.0 or higher in all courses taken; and satisfy basic, distribution, major and residency requirements.
+To receive a Bachelor of Science degree from the School of Continuing & Professional Studies, students must be admitted to degree candidacy; complete a minimum of 120 units of college-level work with a cumulative grade-point average of 2.0 or higher in all courses taken; and satisfy basic, distribution, major and residency requirements.
 Students must also complete a major with grades of C- or better in all major courses.
 For certain majors, students must satisfy specific prerequisites before declaring the major.